walid-belhadj/Password-manager-using-masterpassword/README.md

 # Password-manager-using-masterpassword
-Not yet finished
-You need to create your own database
+Not yet finished ( 75 % ) got stuck how to create browser extension You need to create your own database postgresql